Minakoaino/Tourism_App/README.md

 # Tourism App

-This is an android app created for my masters degree.
+This is an android app created for my masters degree (2020).
 <br>I used Android Studio and JAVA for this project.